Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Extensive Applications

-At present, some causal reasoning works \cite{zheng2021disentangling,liu2021mitigating,wei2021model,wang2021clicks,zhang2021causal} has been applied to the recommendation system.
+At present, some causal reasoning works \cite{zheng2021disentangling,liu2021mitigating,wei2021model,wang2021clicks,zhang2021causal} have been applied to the recommendation system.
 The recommendation system is actually a problem of causal reasoning \cite{zheng2021disentangling}.
-User embedding represents what type of person the user is, and infers the user's preferences based on user's attributes.
+User embedding represents what type of person the user is and infers the user's preferences based on the user's attributes.
 The causal effect of a recommendation system is whether the user is satisfied with the recommendation.
 Superficial bias exists because the recommendation system is trained on biased samples (both users and items).
-One example is personalized recommendation, where we wish to build a model of a customer shopping interest through various data sources, such as web-browser records and shopping histories.
+An example is a personalized recommendation, where we wish to build a model of a customer's shopping interest through various data sources, such as webbrowser records and shopping history.
 However, if we train a recommendation system on customers' records in controlled settings, the system may provide little additional insight compared to the customers' mental states and emotions, thus may fail when deployed.
-While it may be useful to automate certain decisions, and understanding of causality may be necessary to recommend commodities that are personalized and reliable.
+While it may be useful to automate certain decisions, understanding causality may be necessary to recommend commodities that are personalized and reliable.
 A general approach to removing survival bias is to construct counterfactual mirror users, construct similarity measures using unbiased information, and construct matches from low-active to high-active users.
 In this way, we can alleviate the user's dissatisfaction with the previously recommended content and the low user activity.